Higher genus Angel surfaces: Proposed data for genus- p Angel surfaces

 Consequently, if an e-reflexive pair of such generalized orthodisks exists, then by Theorem~\ref{theorem:existence of minimal surface from reflexive orthodisk}, such a minimal surface exists with Weierstrass data

-The remaining task is to search for the pair $(X^p_{G\eta},\,X^p_{G^{-1}\eta})$ that is reflexive—that is, conjugate, with the same vertices and marked vertices.
-The idea is that, in the next section, a space of pairs of e-conjugate generalized orthodisks of genus $p$ will be set up, and in the subsequent sections, a reflexive pair will be found within that space.
+The remaining task is to search for the pair $(X^p_{G\eta},\,X^p_{G^{-1}\eta})$ that is e-reflexive—that is, conjugate, with a conformal self map of \(\H\cup\R\) takes the marked points to the marked points respecting the order.
+The idea is that, in the next section, a space of pairs of e-conjugate generalized orthodisks of genus $p$ will be set up, and in the subsequent sections, an e-reflexive pair will be found within that space.

-\section{e-conjugate orthodisks with partial symmetry}
+\section{E-conjugate orthodisks with partial symmetry}

-To facilitate the search for a reflexive pair, this section introduces the notion of partial symmetry and defines the pair $(Q_1,\, Q_2)$ for each genus, referred to as a partial symmetric polygon of genus $p \geq 2$.
+To search for a reflexive pair, this section introduces the notion of partial symmetry and defines the pair $(Q_1,\, Q_2)$ for each genus, referred to as a partial symmetric polygon of genus $p \geq 2$.
 Later, it will be shown that these partial symmetric polygons correspond to the e-conjugate generalized orthodisks of genus $p$.
 The discussion begins with the definition of two distinct types of ``staircase'' and ``partially symmetric polygons.''